tylerm007/grid-demo/README.md

 #Grid Demo

 A sample of interactions made possible with [Espresso Grid](http://github.com/EspressoLogicCafe/espresso-grid) using an Espresso Logic API.
 This is a demo public project, and as a result is read-only, to do more with your grid, register @ [Espresso Logic](http://espressologic.com).
+[Click here](http://docs.espressologic.com/espresso-grid) for complete documentation.

+/*here is what you should do: pull project, put in webserver or load up from index.html*/

 ### Filtering
 Espresso Grids by default have enabled searches, and demonstrated in our html example are several pre-configured searches that make sense when trying to filter purchase orders: paid/unpaid, or by an amount total.
 After initializing the grid, the container listens for the "GridReady" event.